 - Check the "certify document" option

 PDFs created from a DocHub Sign Request will be automatically digitally signed and certified.
 This includes all revisions of the document and the audit trail.

 The digital signatures created by DocHub are best viewed using Adobe Acrobat.
 When viewing a DocHub digital signature in Acrobat, it may appear similar to the image below.
 A green check indicates the signature is valid and the document has not been modified since it was signed.

 Digital signature content and details

 In addition to the time the digital signature was created, DocHub's digital signatures may embed information about the document's signers and/or creator.
 Signer information included in the signature may include any of the following: name, email and geolocation.
 While the signature itself may appear with "Signed by DocHub LLC <firstname.lastname@example.org>," these specific signer details appear in the field for "Signature Details" > "Reason."

 DocHub's digital signatures are "LTV enabled."
 This feature prevents the validity of the signature from expiring when viewed with Acrobat.

-DocHub adheres and conforms to the rules and intent of the US Federal ESIGN Act, further legal information on DocHub signatures can be found in this knowledge article Are DocHub eSignatures legally binding?
+DocHub adheres and conforms to the rules and intent of the US Federal ESIGN Act.
+To learn more, see: Are DocHub eSignatures legally binding?.